cammarosano/webserv/README.md

 - accepts a new connection (creating a new Client object)
 - receives data from a client socket
 - sends data to a client socket
-- reads data from a file in disk
+- reads data from a file in disk or pipe connected to CGI process
-- etc... (cgi input and output to be included....)
+- send data to a file in disk (upload) or a pipe connected to a CGI process

-check4new_requests():
+-new_requests():

 - when a Client's received_data buffer contains the header of a new HTTP request, this data is parsed and an instance of a **HttpRequest** object is created.
 - After resolving which Vserver and Route applies to this request, the resource path is determined (ex: /web_root/some_file.html), and the apropriate **RequestHandler** is instantiated and added to a list.
 There are different types of RequestHandlers: one for serving a static file, one for generating an error page, one for generating the directory listing, one for handling a CGI response, etc. Each type is a specific class, but they all inherit from a base class **ARequestHandler** and define their own respond() method.